|‹ Drawing of 120 mm wz.1878/09/31 gun.|

 It seems, that few 120 mm guns were used in line units during the Polish-Soviet warW 1919-1920 – on 1 October 1920 there were 8 guns used in two batteries, and 40 in reserve (one might guess, that they were found not suitable for manoeuvre warfare, typical for that war).
 After the war, they were used in the 1st Heaviest Artillery Regiment in Warsaw.
 Apparently some additional guns were acquired from France, because in 1931 there were 54 guns in an inventory.
 Part of them were a modernized model with a newer barrel - wz.1878/16 (without strengthening rings and with constant rifling instead of progressive one).

 Both howitzers were Schneider designs, manufactured in Russia, and therefore their carriages were similar, single-box-tail, with a hydro-pneumatic recoil brake combined with a recuperator.
-The M1909 (obr.1909), originally classified as a fortress howitzer, was very similar to later French 155 mm mle 1917 howitzer, which was Polish standard heavy piece.
-The heavy field howitzer M1910 (obr.1910) was a bit lighter and had a shorter barrel.
-Most notable difference was in a shield: curved to cover wheels in M1909, and straight, narrower, placed between wheels, with cut-outs for wheels in M1910.
+The M1909 (obr.
+1909 g.), originally classified as a fortress howitzer, was very similar to later French 155 mm mle 1917 howitzer, which was Polish standard heavy piece.
+The heavy field howitzer M1910 (obr.
+1910 g.) was a bit lighter and had a shorter barrel.
+Most notable difference was in a shield: curved to cover wheels in M1909, and straight, narrower, with cut-outs for wheels in M1910.
 Also a craddle was a bit different, though similar.

-In 1935, most of remaining horse-towed guns on wooden wheels were assigned to the 1st Heavy Artillery Regiment (Pułk Artylerii Ciężkiej) in ModlinW.
+In 1935, most of remaining horse-drawn guns on wooden wheels were assigned to the 1st Heavy Artillery Regiment (1 Pułk Artylerii Ciężkiej, 1 pac) in ModlinW.
 Both regiments were peacetime practice units only, and were meant to create smaller mobilized units in case of war.

-In September 1938 both detachments of the 1st Motorized Artillery Regiment were included into "Śląsk" Independent Operational Group, formed to seize Czech ZaolzieW province, inhabited by Polish majority and taken by the Czechs after World War I. The province was taken without fighting, and the Operational Group was disbanded in December 1938.
+In September 1938 both detachments of the 1st Motorized Artillery Regiment were included into "Śląsk" Independent Operational Group, formed to seize Czech ZaolzieW province, inhabited by Polish majority and taken by force by the Czechs after World War I. Two batteries of 120 mm guns on DS wheels took part.
+The province was taken without fighting, and after a parade before Gen. Bortnowski, the Operational Group was disbanded in December 1938.

 |An abandoned 120mm gun wz.1878/09/31 with the C4P tractor of the 6.dam, September 1939, probably after the last combat (a barrel in a transport position)|